ORE Studio SQL Schema

 This allows the same infrastructure to support both shipped reference data and user-generated derived data (e.g., stress test scenarios).

-Production Has Multiple Write Sources
+Multiple Write Sources

-While reference data enters production exclusively via publication, the schema
+While reference data enters production tables exclusively via publication, the database also receives writes from normal operational processes:

 - Trading activity writing to transaction tables